 Today I became one of the first park visitors in many years to walk the lower passage that runs north-south through the Native Plant Area, the forested grove on the west side of the park.
-Aerial maps show that this trail existed in the 1980s and early 90s, but in more recent years it was overgrown and impassable, with human-made obstacles added to the inroads of vegetation.
+Aerial maps show that this trail existed in the 1980s and early 90s, and was still visible in 2011, but in more recent years it was overgrown and impassable, with human-made obstacles added to the inroads of vegetation.
 Both the northern and the southern remnants of the passage terminated in jungle.

 Landscape contractors working under the direction of Marina Gardening Supervisor Jacob Several had quite the job to open up this passage.
 Shrubs and trees on both sides, plus accumulated garbage, formed a dense barrier.
 It took a certain amount of bravery to venture into it, and some park visitors told me that they avoided the whole forested grove because of what might be lurking there.